rewindio/github-repo-secrets-manager/README.md

                         Secrets file
   --github-pat GITHUB_PAT
                         Github access token
+  --repos REPOS_FILTER
+                        Comma separated list of repos to be updated

   --verbose             Turn on DEBUG logging
   --dryrun              Do a dryrun - no changes will be performed
 ```